Tik-Ten/TikTen-air-web/README.md

     - Completed
 # V0.5
-    V0.5 has a download (download application) part
+    V0.5 is TikTen air in "tiktenair.ir"

     - Completed
+# V0.7
+    V0.7 has | Send location |
-# V0.6
+# V0.8
-    V0.6 is TikTen air in "tiktenair.ir"

-    - Completed
+    V0.8 has a download (download application) part